-The Government Finance Officers

-Association of the United States

-and Canada (GFOA) awarded a

-Certificate of Achievement for

-Excellence in Financial Reporting

-to Kitsap County for its

-comprehensive annual financial

-report (CAFR) for the fiscal year

-ended December 31, 1999.
-The

-Certificate of Achievement is a

-prestigious national award

-recognizing conformance with the

-highest standards for preparation

-of a state and local government

-financial reports.

-In order to be awarded a Certificate of Achievement, a government unit must publish an easily readable and efficiently organized comprehensive annual financial report, whose contents conform to program standards.
-The CAFR must satisfy both generally accepted accounting principles and applicable legal requirements.
+The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to Kitsap County for its comprehensive annual financial report (CAFR) the fiscal vear ended December 31, 1999.
+This was the 3rd consecutive year that Kitsap County has achieved this prestigious award.
+In order to be awarded Certificate Achievement. а government must publish an easily readable efficiently organized comprehensive annual financial report.
+This report must satisfy generally both accepted principles accounting and applicable legal requirements.

 A Certificate of Achievement is valid for a period of one year only.
-Kitsap County has received a Certificate of Achievement since 1993.
-We believe our current report continues to conform to the Certificate of Achievement program requirements, and we are submitting it to GFOA.
+We believe that our current comprehensive annual financial report continues to meet the Certificate of Achievement Program's requirements and we are submitting it to the GFOA to determine its eligibility for another certificate.